 When you invest in a buy to let property, you simply buy a residential property, like a house or a flat, in order to rent it out to tenants.
 This means that you become a landlord, which comes with various responsibilities that we explore later.

-As with many other types of investment, the hope is that your investment will provide you with a regular monthly income, which could be used to supplement your retirement income, or any other sources of income you might have.
+As with many other types of investment, the hope is that your property will provide you with a regular monthly income, which could be used to supplement your retirement income, or any other sources of income you might have.

 There is also the prospect of capital growth – in other words, that your property will appreciate in value over the long term, so that you make a profit when you eventually come to sell it.